sonnyxsm/vec3d/README.md

 ## A Work In Progress 3D Game Engine

+vec3D is a simple little game engine that attempts to emulate the style of Generation 5 Console Graphics (PlayStation 1, Nintendo 64)

-Contributors and PRs are welcome.
+Contributors and PRs are welcome

 ## Building From Source